thegetty/mummy-portraits-2/transmittal-text/markdown/21-Bibliography-APPEAR2-TR.md

 id: Warda 2011

 full: Warda, Jeffrey.
 2011.*The AIC Guide to Digital Photography and Conservation Documentation*.
 2nd ed.
 American Institute for Conservation of Historic and Artistic Works.

+id: Webb, Summerour, and Giaccai 2014

+full: Webb, E. K., R. Summerour, and J. Giaccai.
+2014.
+“A Case Study Using Multiband and Hyperspectral Imaging for the Identification and Characterization of Materials on Archaeological Andean Painted Textiles.” *Postprints of the Textile Specialty Group of the American Institute for Conservation of Historic and Artistic Works* 24: 23–35.

 id: Wegner 2021